TomBebbington/tombebbington.github.io/_posts/2016-03-25-programming.markdown

 When a variable is declared outside of a subroutine, it is known as a **global variable** and has the following properties:

 * It exists throughout the entire program.
-* I can be accessed from any part of the program.
+* It can be accessed from any part of the program.

 In Java, any class field preceded by a `static` is a global variable: